 (3) An order under subsection (2) is to specify the work practice in question and the reason why it is unsafe or does not comply with the relevant Act.

-[Section 18B inserted by No. 5 of 2007 s.
+[Section 18B inserted: No. 5 of 2007 s.
 15.]

 18C.
 Orders as to distribution systems or distribution or transmission works